srilalitha55/PROJECTS/README.md

 # PROJECTS
-"This repository contains all my Business Analysis and Data Visualization projects using Tableau, Power BI, SQL, Excel, Python, and R Programming."
+"This repository contains all my Business Analysis and Data Visualization projects using Tableau, Power BI, SQL, Excel, Python, and R Programming Language."